hristian-carabulea/Git-Commands/README.md

 git add . # to add all files to the Staging Area

-git rm filename # to remove file form working area
+git rm -cached filename # to remove file from the index completely

 git commit -m "message" # commit all the files in the Staging Area to the Local Repository